smaslan/TWM/README.md

 Modularity of the Power and PQ calculation algorithms used by the TWM is ensured by the [QWTB](https://qwtb.github.io/qwtb/) toolbox.

+## Algorithms
+Current version includes following algorithms:
+- TWM-PSFE: Calculation of fundamental harmonic parameters by Phase Sensitive Frequency Estimator for non-coherent sampling (frequency, amplitude and phase).
+- TWM-FPNLSF: Calculation of fundamental harmonic parameters by four parameter fitting for non-coherent sampling (frequency, amplitude, phase, offset).
+- TWM-MODTDPS: Calculation of amplitude modulation parameters for sine and rectangular modulation for non-coherent sampling.
+- TWM-Flicker: Calculation of short-term flicker severity according IEC 61000-4-15 for non-coherent sampling.
+- TWM-THDWFFT: Total Harmonic Distortion calculator and harmonics analyser for non-coherent sampling.
+- TWM-PWRTDI: Four quadrant power meter by time-domain integration method for non-coherent sampling.
+- TWM-HCRMS: Half-cycle RMS calculator for PQ event detection according IEC 61000-3-40 for non-coherent sampling.
+- TWM-InDiSwell: PQ event detection according IEC 61000-3-40 for non-coherent sampling.

+Details on the algorithms can be found in the [draft document A2.4.4 - Algorithms Description](https://github.com/smaslan/TWM/blob/master/doc/A244%20Algorithms%20description.pdf).

 <img src="./imgz/gui_v2_small.jpg">